 Alcami and the University of North Carolina Wilmington (UNCW) have partnered on an academic program that connects education and work experiences for students pursuing scientific careers, especially in pharmaceutical sciences.
-This edition of the Beyond the Bench series will highlight the laboratory-based course taught at UNCW’s state-of-the-art marine biotechnology center (MARBIONC), “Current Good Pharmaceutical Quality Control Laboratory Practice,” focused on the application of Current Good Manufacturing Practices (cGMPs) in a drug development and testing laboratory.
+This edition of the Beyond the Bench series will highlight the laboratory-based course taught at UNCW’s state-of-the-art marine biotechnology center (MARBIONC), “Current Good Pharmaceutical Quality Control Laboratory Practice,” focused on the application of Current Good Manufacturing Practices (cGMPs) in drug development and testing laboratories.

 “Alcami professionals have the expertise to prepare students for careers in the biopharmaceutical industry, and the executive leadership of Alcami and UNCW developed a plan to offer courses to students.
 Both sides are benefitting from this partnership,” said Jonna Clark, Alcami Scientific Advisor and liaison for university relations.
 “UNCW graduates employed at Alcami have a broader understanding of the pharmaceutical industry that will accelerate their careers.
 These employees will start their careers understanding the importance of regulatory compliance, safety, quality, honesty, and integrity in the industry.”

 Led by Clark, several guest Alcami scientists lectured in the classroom and taught in the labs to provide a robust educational experience.
 “The UNCW students received hands-on experience within a GMP environment that potential employers will look for in their new hires,” commented Dr. Will Boomershine, a subject matter expert at Alcami for structural chemistry and biotechnology.